vishalveerareddy123/Lynkr/README.md

 The result is a self-hosted alternative that stays close to Anthropic’s ergonomics while remaining hackable for experimentation.

 > **Compatibility note:** Claude models hosted on Databricks work out of the box.
 Set `MODEL_PROVIDER=azure-anthropic` (and related credentials) to target the Azure-hosted Anthropic `/anthropic/v1/messages` endpoint.
 Additional providers will require future adapters.

+Further documentation and usage notes are available on [DeepWiki](https://deepwiki.com/vishalveerareddy123/Lynkr).

 ---